Strategy Parameters

 }

-In this example, we created a strategy based on the crossing of two moving averages with three configurable parameters:
+In this example, we created a strategy based on crossing two moving averages with three configurable parameters:

 Series